postgresml/postgresml/pgml-docs/docs/blog/oxidizing-machine-learning.md

 Let's do a quick example to illustrate our point.

 XGBoost is a popular decision tree algorithm which uses gradient boosting, a fancy optimization technique, to train algorithms on data that could confuse simpler linear models.
-It comes with a Python interface, which calls into its C++ primitives, but now it has a Rust interface as well.
+It comes with a Python interface, which calls into its C++ primitives, but now, it has a Rust interface as well.

 _Cargo.toml_
 ```toml